ac-tuwien/pymhlib/README.md

-## Python `mhlib` - A Toolbox for Metaheuristics and Hybrid Optimization Methods
+## `pymhlib` - A Toolbox for Metaheuristics and Hybrid Optimization Methods

 _This project is still in early development, any feedback is much appreciated!_

-Python `mhlib` is a collection of modules supporting the efficient implementation of metaheuristics and certain hybrid optimization approaches for solving primarily combinatorial optimization problems in Python 3.7+.
+`pymhlib` is a collection of modules supporting the efficient implementation of metaheuristics and certain hybrid optimization approaches for solving primarily combinatorial optimization problems in Python 3.7+.